IPL-UV/IPL-UV.github.io/content/people/visitors/fernando_iglesias.md

   img: nando.webp
 ---

-Research Associate at DLR, Ph.D. in Atmospheric Science, combining causal discovery and deep learning methods to address systematic errors in climate models and improve projections and understanding.
+While working as a Research Associate at DLR with a Ph.D. in Atmospheric Science, I combined causal discovery and deep learning methods to address systematic errors in climate models and improve projections and understanding.
+During my time at ISP, I contributed to advancing these methodologies.